darshan3131/Heart-diesease-Prediction/README.md

 This project focuses on predicting the presence of heart disease using machine learning techniques.
 The dataset includes various health-related attributes like age, cholesterol, blood pressure, and more.
 A logistic regression model is trained and evaluated to determine the likelihood of heart disease in individuals.

-Table of Contents
-	1. Project Overview
-	2. Dataset Description
-	3. Technologies Used
-	4. Project Workflow
-	5. How to Run the Project
-	6. Results and Insights
-	7. Visualization
-	8. Contributing

  Project Overview